Skip to content

 exp(tα)\exp(-|t|^\alpha) is a characteristic function for 0<α<20 < \alpha < 2

-The case α=1\alpha = 1 correspond to the Cauchy distribution and the case α=2\alpha = 2 correspond to a standard distribution.
+The case α=1\alpha = 1 corresponds to the Cauchy distribution and the case α=2\alpha = 2 corresponds to the standard normal distribution.

 The function which help us to make approximation is